dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

 {% capture whats_the_point %}

+* The DOM models a browser page in a tree-node structure.
+* The Document object is at the root of the tree.
+* The Document's children are structural elements.
-* Dart Editor does API lookup and code-completion.
+* Dart Editor does code analysis and completion.
-* A Dart Web app needs both a Dart file and an HTML file.
+* A Dart web app needs both a Dart file and an HTML file.
-* An HTML file hosts your Web app in a browser page.
+* An HTML file hosts your web app in a browser page.
-* Dart supports top-level functions.
 * Use query to get page elements.
-* The DOM models your page as a tree-node structure.
-* The Document object is at the root of the tree.

 {% comment %}
 * Control run-time configurations with named launches.